Fear Theater: Danger on Paper

 Your perception of danger contrasts rhetoric with experience.

 I’m not a danger seeker.
 I don’t ride motorcycles or skydive, and I would never enter a favela without a guide.
-But I wanted to see Brazil’s version of Jennin, where sewage isn’t guaranteed and mobs rule.
+But I wanted to see Brazil’s version of Jennin, where sewage systems aren’t guaranteed and mobs rule.

 Throughout the tour, the guide explained why he felt safer in the favela than anywhere else.
 He grew up there.
 Personal experience always trumps outside perspectives.
 He knew his home.
 He felt safe.